Compress responses in your Flask app with gzip, deflate or brotli.

 How it works

-Flask-Compress both adds the various headers required for a compressed response and gzips the response data.
-This makes serving gzip compressed static files extremely easy.
+Flask-Compress both adds the various headers required for a compressed response and compresses the response data.
+This makes serving compressed static files extremely easy.

-Internally, every time a request is made the extension will check if it matches one of the compressible MIME types and will automatically attach the appropriate headers.
+Internally, every time a request is made the extension will check if it matches one of the compressible MIME types and whether the client and the server use some common compression algorithm, and will automatically attach the appropriate headers.

 If you use pip then installation is simply: